When do I receive my practicum placement?

 You will receive your field placement assignment during Orientation Week.
 (You will be notified before orientation only if your placement requires special tests—e.g., fingerprinting or medical clearance.)

-What will I be doing at my field placement?
+What will I be doing at my practicum placement?

 Your field instructor is the agency employee responsible for overseeing your training at your field placement.
 He or she is there to support your learning in the field, to answer questions you may have about interactions with clients and agency employees, and to help you develop direct practice skills.
 At the end of the term, your field instructor evaluates your work at the agency for your advisor and recommends whether you should receive a pass or fail grade.
 NOTE: Your advisor is the final arbiter of the grade you receive for field education.
 Under some circumstances, he or she may choose to override the recommendation of the agency field instructor.

-If I have questions about my field placement, who can I talk to?
+If I have questions about my practicum placement, who can I talk to?

 Please reach out to your advisor or the Office of Advising (send an e-mail to email@example.com).
 Your e-mail should detail your questions and concerns.

-How does the Field Education Department determine my placement in the second year?
+How does the Office of Practicum Learning determine my placement in the second year?